elliot-zzh/gut/README.md

 # gut

+What a 'git' needs is just its gut!

-A Rust CLI tool that wraps git, providing smart subcommand inference, commit message formatting, config-driven hooks, and convenient shortcuts.
+A CLI tool written in Rust that wraps git, providing smart subcommand inference, commit message formatting, config-driven hooks, and convenient shortcuts.

 ## Features
 - Auto-infer git subcommands from short abbreviations or typos